Michele Zackheim: Style and evaluation

-Zakheim's writing combines the characteristics of art and literature, and the creative method continues the observation method of visual art, so that the narrative style has a strong visual image.
-She often draws on her own understanding of art in her novels to make the words full of pictorial sense.
+Zakheim's writing combines the characteristics of art and literature, and her creative method continues the observational method of visual art, so her narrative style has a strong visual element.
+According to Zakheim, writing historical works requires in-depth research and accuracy.
+She believes novels are unique and allow writers to delve deep into the minds of their characters.
+She also said her background in visual arts has affected her literary narrative.

-The themes of the works are mostly related to history, artist's life, war and human rights identity, and the writing is good at mixing historical events, personal experiences and observations together, using delicate historical details to make the story more real.

-In the PEN interview, Zakheim stressed that in-depth research is the basis for creating historical works, especially focusing on the accuracy of historical details.
-She believes that novels have the unique advantage of being able to delve deeper into the minds of their characters.
-At the same time, she mentions that her background in visual arts has had an impact on literary narrative, and that the creative experiences of different media promote each other to form a unique artistic expression.

 Political and social views

-Michelle Zakheim identifies with leftist politics, resistance to war, and injustice, but she has never been arrested and is careful to distinguish between the degree to which protesting arrest affects one's life.

-She believes that writers have a social responsibility, and as a member of PEN's Free Writing Committee, she advocates the principles of "good, clear, and honest" writing, and campaigns for policy change for imprisoned writers.

-She advocated for greater intellectual engagement in social issues rather than relying on a few, and recommended that imprisoned leaders read books such as Weeping Beloved Nation, The People of July, Prisoners Without Names: Cells Without Numbers, and The Feminine Mystique on respect for human rights, respect for race, respect for women, and attention to social unrest.
+Michelle Zakheim has politically far-left views and has attended many political protests.
+She believes writers have a social responsibility, and as a member of PEN America's Free Writing Committee, she advocates the principles of "good, clear, and honest" writing, and campaigns for policy change for imprisoned writers.
+She advocates for greater intellectual engagement in social issues rather than relying on a few, and would send leaders of governments that imprison writers books such as Weeping Beloved Nation, The People of July, Prisoners Without Names: Cells Without Numbers, and The Feminine Mystique.